 The Climate Leaders Coalition (CLC) was launched in July 2018 with 60 original signatories to promote business leadership and collective action on climate change.
-With nearly 100 signatories, they account for almost 60 per cent of New Zealand's gross emissions, around \$126 billion of collective turnover, and employ more than 210,000 people.
+With nearly 100 signatories, they account for around \$126 billion of collective turnover, and employ more than 210,000 people.
 Signatory commitments include measuring and publicly reporting their greenhouse gas emissions, setting a public emissions reduction target, and working with suppliers to reduce their emissions. https://climateleaderscoalition.org.nz/